Mission

 History of the Eric Marsh Foundation

-The Eric Marsh Foundation for Wildland Firefighters was established in 2014 by Amanda Marsh, widow of Eric Marsh, to honor Eric’s legacy and the Granite Mountain Hotshots who perished in the Yarnell Hill Fire on June 30, 2013.
-Eric Marsh served as the Superintendent of the Granite Mountain Hotshots and dedicated more than two decades to wildland firefighting.
-In the aftermath of the tragedy, Amanda recognized the urgent need for timely financial assistance, emotional support, and community resources for wildland firefighters and their families—especially in the critical period following injury, death, or other crisis.
-From its home base in Prescott, Arizona, the Eric Marsh Foundation has grown into a substantial national nonprofit serving wildland firefighters and their families across the United States.
+Eric Marsh served as Superintendent of the Granite Mountain Hotshots and dedicated more than two decades to wildland firefighting.
+In the aftermath of the tragedy, Amanda recognized an urgent and unmet need for timely financial assistance, emotional support, and community resources for Wildland firefighters and their families — especially during the critical period following injury, death, or other crisis.